cesarsandiford/UNCC-Fintech-Project-3/README.md

     * Display all the entries from the event filter on the webpage.

 5. Run the application by using `streamlit run app.py`.

-Test the functionality of the dApp to make sure that it works as expected.
+    * Test functionality by typing relevant information in order to register your artwork and do an appraisal.

+## And the Artwork is successfully registered and appraised.

-## Created by: Cesar Sandiford
+## Created by:

+Cesar Sandiford

 ## References: